cgarvie/dchan/server/README.md

 # *DONE* ActiveSessions should be stored in rethinkdb, and sent using channels, to client, rather than being computed on client-side.
 So it should be much more lke users, msgs, threads, etc.

-# add RestoreSession to go with LoginUser
+# *DONE* add RestoreSession to go with LoginUser

+# *DONE* Create the alias system.
+One click to add and switch between.

+# *DONE* Switch to using a Getter method client.GetAlias() ..
+Golang uses getters/setters, not @attribute methods.

+# *DONE* Add the "websocket is dead/alive [try again]" snackbar thingy

+# Spend a few hours just refactoring and planning.

 # Maybe just have a ChangeFeed for the authenticated user's state, or their aliases?

-# Add abilityto send different styled warning/error/success messages back to client easily. snackbar themeing etc.
+# Add ability to send different styled warning/error/success messages back to client easily. snackbar themeing etc.

 # Make sure that the current client/browsersession/useraccount/useraccountsession setup is ideal long-term

-# Switch to using a Getter method client.GetAlias() ..
-Golang uses getters/setters, not @attribute methods.
+## Related: not sure it's ideal or perfect by any means, but i tested it and it seems to work under pretty rigorous conditions.

 # Add thumbnails for webms.
 At this point this looks difficult.
 ## prob just awnt an ffmpeg wrapper for Go
 ## https://github.com/giorgisio/goav a good choice
 ## https://github.com/3d0c/gmf/blob/master/examples/video-to-jpeg.go a good choice

+#switch from textbox to textarea. shift+enter should not post, and enter alone probably should not.

 # add replies.
 ## 4ch method is fine for now.
 ## Later, this probably requires some innovation

 # onAddThreadMessage -> display snackbar that says "new msg. scroll down if u want"

-# Create the alias system.
-One click to add and switch between.

-# Add the "websocket is dead/alive [try again]" snackbar thingy
+## when they "hit the bottom" we want to set state newMsgsSinceLastHitBottom = false and then only alert them based on that + onMessage()

 # do OPs need imgs? maybe not required, but add the option.

-# Closing window does indeed appear to prune the user, but this Go app is so unstable that it is not reliable.
-## This is also important because users are not being removed from activeSessions so no one can go offline until someone else comes online.